Ezra Hospital

 The Ezra Hospital is a part of Medical College Kolkata.

 History

 The Ezra Hospital was built through the munificence of Mrs. Mozelle E. D. J. Ezra.
-It was inaugurated in 1887 but patients were admitted from 9 April 1888.
+It was inaugurated in 1887.
+Still, patients were admitted from 9 April 1888.
 Initially, it was meant for the Jewish population of the city.

 Departments

 At present, the Ezra Hospital houses the following departments of Calcutta Medical College: